 Adeptia offers a powerful middleware application to document, automate and execute critical data processes especially for creating and populating data warehouses from various internal or external data sources.
 It includes a design studio and combines data transport with powerful metadata management.
 This allows data to be received from multiple sources in different formats and mapped to a common database schema.
-This enterprise-class software allows companies to centrally manage their data schema and mapping rules in a central repository and directly archive those rules in PDF documents for easy sign-off.
+This enterprise-class data integration software allows companies to centrally manage their data schema and mapping rules in a central repository and directly archive those rules in PDF documents for easy sign-off.

 Adeptia offers all the features and functionality that one would need in a complete process-centric, SOA-based application integration solution.
 This includes the following capabilities: